msullivan/rmc-compiler/README.md

    problems.
 You'll need to build from source, making sure to pass --enabled-shared when you run llvm's configure script.

- * The opt branch of Microsoft's Z3 SMT solver, available from https://github.com/Z3Prover/z3/tree/opt.
+ * To use the (recommended) SMT based backend, you need the opt branch of Microsoft's Z3 SMT solver, available from https://github.com/Z3Prover/z3/tree/opt.

    If Z3 is installed at a nonstandard location, pass its installation